Profinite detection of 3-manifold decompositions: The JSJ decomposition

 \section{The JSJ decomposition}

-In this section we show that, as well as the Kneser--Milnor decomposition, the JSJ decomposition is also detected by the profinite completion.
+In this section we show that, as well as the Kneser--Milnor decomposition, the JSJ decomposition is also determined by the profinite completion.
 In order to avoid ambiguity, we start by stating the form of the JSJ decomposition we consider.
 In a nutshell, it is the minimal decomposition along tori such that the complementary pieces are geometric.

 \begin{definition} Let $M$ be a closed, orientable, irreducible 3-manifold which is not a torus bundle over the circle.
-Let $\mathcal{T}\subseteq M$ be an embedded disjoint union of essential tori such that the connected components of $M\smallsetminus\mathcal{T}$ are each either Seifert fibred or hyperbolic.
+Let $\mathcal{T}\subseteq M$ be an embedded disjoint union of essential tori such that the connected components of $M\smallsetminus\mathcal{T}$ are each geometric -- that is either Seifert fibred or admitting hyperbolic or Sol-geometry.
 Such a union $\mathcal{T}$ with the smallest number of connected components is called the \emph{JSJ decomposition of $M$}. \end{definition}

 The existence of the JSJ decomposition follows from the work of Jaco--Shalen--Johannson together with Perelman's proof of the geometrization conjecture; see \cite[\S1.6, \S1.7]{aschenbrenner_manifold_2015} for details.
 The tori are unique up to isotopy.
-We follow Wilkes' elegant terminology \cite{wilkes_profinite_2016}, and use the term \emph{minor} to denote those components of $M\smallsetminus\mathcal{T}$ that are homeomorphic to the twisted interval bundle over the Klein bottle; the remaining components we call \emph{major}.
+We follow Wilkes' elegant terminology \cite{wilkes_profinite_2018}, and use the term \emph{minor} to denote those components of $M\smallsetminus\mathcal{T}$ that are homeomorphic to the twisted interval bundle over the Klein bottle; the remaining components we call \emph{major}.
 If two minor components are adjacent then their union is virtually a torus bundle over a circle, and so admits either Euclidean, Nil- or Sol-geometry, which contradicts the hypothesis that $\mathcal{T}$ was minimal.
 Therefore, every edge adjoins at least one major vertex.

 The submanifold $\mathcal{T}$ induces a graph-of-spaces decomposition of $M$, and hence a graph-of-groups decomposition of $\pi_1M$ and a profinite graph-of-groups decomposition of $\wh{\pi_1M}$ (see Example \ref{graph group completion}).
 The Bass--Serre trees of the latter are denoted by $T_M$ and $\wh{T}_M$, respectively.
 Crucially, these trees turn out to be acylindrical, in the sense of Definition \ref{defn: Acylindrical}.